R-Ligier/C-Practice/BinaryTrees.md

 Finding the height of a tree - USE RECURSION

-Code for finding the height:
+Code for finding the height and checking if it's balanced:

 int CheckTreeHeight(Node root){